ArgonIO/slate/source/index.md

-cancelled_at | timestamp | UTC Unix timestamp representation of when the reminder was cancelled expired_at | timestamp | UTC Unix timestamp representation of when the reminder expired user_email | hash | Hash of the user email who the reminder belongs to
+cancelled_at | timestamp | UTC Unix timestamp representation of when the reminder was cancelled expired_at | timestamp | UTC Unix timestamp representation of when the reminder expired user_email | hash | Hash of the user email who the reminder belongs to to_addresses | array | List of addresses present in 'to' field, when sending an email cc_addresses | array | List of addresses present in 'cc' field body_html | string | Content of the email, represented in html structure body_text | string | Content of the email, without html tags attachments | array | List of attachments.
+In order to download them, use links from reminder object, with current access token in params.

 ## Get all reminders